nurcansensoyy/Zenity-Uygulamas-/README.md

 **Shell language and Zenity Library**

 ## **Running**</br>
-It runs on the Linux operating system.
+It runs on the Linux operating system.</br>
--sudo apt-get install zenity
+-sudo apt-get install zenity</br>
--sudo apt-get update
+-sudo apt-get update</br>
--sudo apt-get install hwinfo
+-sudo apt-get install hwinfo</br>
 It is necessary to install with the above commands.

 ## **How To Use?**</br>